-Mattresses in all residence life areas are 36 by 80 inches, and require TWIN XL (extra long) bedding.
+Mattresses in all residence life areas are 36 by 80 inches, and require Twin XL (extra long) bedding.

 Your physical and delivery (UPS, FedEx, etc.) address will be:

-Your mailing (US Postal Service)
+Your mailing (US Postal Service) address will be:

 Remember that you will likely be sharing the space with a roommate, so you don't need to fill it.
 But take a look at the suggested packing list that we came up with to get some ideas on what to bring.

 We do not allow the construction of lofts or shelving systems.
 We will allow you to construct a bookcase or small shelving unit that conforms to our guidelines.